 In Formula One, Crashing Isn’t Cheap

-After two controversial opening lap incidents in the last few weeks, there has been much talk heading into the summer break about the cost of crashing in Formula One.
-Unfortunately for them, Red Bull Racing have been at the centre of massive accidents at Silverstone and the Hungaroring, both of which were triggered by their championship rivals at Mercedes.
+After two controversial opening lap incidents in the last few weeks, there’s been much talk heading into the summer break about the cost of crashing in Formula One.
+Sadly for them, Red Bull Racing has been at the centre of massive accidents at Silverstone and the Hungaroring, both of which were triggered by their championship rivals at Mercedes.

-At the British Grand Prix, Max Verstappen and Lewis Hamilton were running side by side as they charged towards Copse Corner (Turn 9), neither driver giving an inch as they fought over the lead on the opening lap.
-Hamilton held the inside line into fast right-hander, and in doing so made contact with Verstappen whose Red Bull-Honda machine was sent flying into the tire barrier at an estimated speed of 290 km/h (180 mph).
-Verstappen’s car sustained major damage, as his impact with the barrier was recorded as having taken place at 51g.
+At the British Grand Prix, Max Verstappen and Lewis Hamilton were locked in a drag race as they charged towards Copse Corner (Turn 9), neither driver giving an inch as they fought over the lead on the opening lap.
+Hamilton held the inside line into the fast right-hander and, in doing so, made contact with Verstappen, whose Red Bull machine was sent skidding into the tire barrier at an estimated speed of 290 km/h (180 mph).
+Unsurprisingly, Verstappen’s car sustained terminal damage, as his impact with the barrier was recorded as having taken place at 51g.

-Two weeks later at the Hungarian Grand Prix, another chaotic opening lap ended in more carnage thanks to wet track conditions.
-Rain had been falling in the buildup to the race, making for a slippery rundown into Turn 1.
-Mercedes’ Valtteri Bottas had a poor getaway when the lights went out, and as he braked into Turn 1, he misjudged his marks and went skidding into the back of the Lando Norris’ McLaren.
+Two weeks later at the Hungarian Grand Prix, another chaotic opening lap ended in more carnage, this time thanks to slippery track conditions.
+Rain had fallen in the buildup to the race, making for a slick rundown into Turn 1.
+Mercedes’ Valtteri Bottas had a poor launch when the lights went out, and as he braked into Turn 1, he missed his mark and went sliding into the back of Lando Norris’ McLaren.
 This started a disastrous chain reaction, as Norris was forced into the path of Verstappen’s Red Bull, while Bottas slid into Verstappen’s teammate Sergio Perez, forcing them both to retire from the race.
-Verstappen was able to continue, but not without having to nurse a car with significant damage to the end of the race.

-With Red Bull’s cars sustaining heavy damage in the last two grand prix through no fault of their own, their outspoken team boss Christian Horner has recently called out Formula One’s new cost cap.
-Under the new set of financial regulations that was agreed upon for the 2021 season, the cost cap limits teams from being able to spend more than $147.5m each season on operations.
-This cap covers the full costs of running an F1 team save for a few exceptions, but includes the cost of building replacement parts when fixing damaged cars.
+With Red Bull’s cars sustaining heavy damage in the last two grand prix through little fault of their own, team boss Christian Horner called out Formula One’s new cost cap.
+Under the new set of financial regulations, the cost cap limits teams from spending more than $147.5m each season on operations.
+This cap covers the full costs of running a team, save for a few exceptions, but includes the cost of building replacement parts when fixing damaged cars.

-Horner claimed that the incidents his team has been caught up in have cost Red Bull Racing approximately £1.8m ($2.1m) over the last month, and he believes that the new cost cap needs to be looked at.
+Horner claimed that recent incidents have cost Red Bull Racing approximately £1.8m ($2.1m) over the last month, and he believes that the new cost cap needs to be examined.

 “Obviously you’ve got to look at what’s within the cap.
 It’s spare parts; the engines as well are particularly concerning.
 I think we need to revisit this with the FIA as it’s something that can affect all teams, not just Red Bull.”